 The Evolution of Patient Engagement

-Interview with Annabel de Maria, VP Patient Engagement of Alira Health
+Interview with Annabel de Maria, Chief Patient Officer of Alira Health

 Patient engagement is becoming more critical than ever in successfully delivering a drug or device to market.
-To learn how patient engagement is evolving and what is next for it, we talked to Annabel de Maria, industry expert in the field with over 25 year of experience and Vice President, Patient Engagement of Alira Health.
+To learn how patient engagement is evolving and what is next for it, we talked to Annabel de Maria, industry expert in the field with over 25 year of experience and Chief Patient Officer of Alira Health.

 How did you come to work in patient engagement?